Use an existing AI Search index with the Azure AI Search tool

 Create a project connection to the Azure AI Search resource with the index you want to use

-Once you have completed the standard agent setup, you must create a project connection to the Azure AI Search resource that contains the index you want to use.
+Once you have completed the agent setup, you must create a project connection to the Azure AI Search resource that contains the index you want to use.

 If you already connected the AI Search resource that contains the index you want to use to your project, skip this step.